earle/mire/README.md

 You cloned a bronze battle axe {:ID :10, :aliases ["axe" "battle axe"], :name "battle-axe", :sdesc "bronze battle axe"}
 ```

-To inspect in the current room, or your inventory: `inspect dagger` or `inspect Alice` or a specific item instance, `inspect :4`
+To inspect an item or player in the current room or your inventory: `inspect dagger` or `inspect Alice` &ndash; to inspect a specific item instance: `inspect :4`

 ```Clojure
 > inspect axe